TKendall2/Festo/README.md

 A 32gb microsd card is required to run the IOT2020 device

-Instructions on hardware and installing pre-requisite software is found in -
+Instructions on hardware and installing pre-requisite software is found in ----> pre-requistes and setup

-Instructions on the node-red flow programming code is found in -
+Instructions on the node-red flow programming code is found in ----> node-red flow